CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-1/standalone/say_1.md

 In this activity, we will be exploring the `||player:say()||` command in Python.
 The `||player:say()||` command is used to output a message to the chat, from you!

-Here's how it works:
+Here's how it works.
+If you write:

 `||player:player.say("Hello world!")||`

-And what it would output:
+The output would look like:
 ![Say output](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-1/standalone/say1.jpg)

 ## Try it Yourself
 Try the program below by pressing the Run button.
-What else might you want to say, try tweaking the text sections within the " " and see what happens.
+What else might you want to say, try tweaking the orange text sections within the " " and see what happens.
 ```python
 player.say("Hello!")
 ```